 WFNR hosts Certificate Teaching Courses (TC) on Clinical Pathways in Stroke Rehabilitation, open to healthcare professionals from all disciplines involved in neurorehabilitation and coming from a world-wide background.

 Teaching and its Goals

-The teaching goals were both (1) gaining active knowledge in clinical decision making for stroke rehabilitation based on evidence-based practice recommendations and (2) knowing how to apply such knowledge in clinical practice (based on regional circumstances).
+The teaching goals are both (1) gaining active knowledge in clinical decision making for stroke rehabilitation based on evidence-based practice recommendations and (2) knowing how to apply such knowledge in clinical practice (based on regional circumstances).

 Faculty, attendees and course schedule

-Overall, two hundred and forty-nine had registered of whom 223 attended the course regularly, and 195 qualified for the WFNR certificate.
+From previous courses, more than 200 attendees qualified for the WFNR certificate.
 Attendees came from all continents, various professional backgrounds, e.g. medical doctors and therapeutic professions, with a broad distribution in age and past experience in neurorehabilitation.
 Regular feedback asked for and given by attendees was very positive with regard to lecture contents, expertise of the faculty, and personal educational benefit further indicating that the course fulfilled an important educational role.

 Continuous Medical Education (CME)

 Certification of the course by the chamber of physicians in charge for the host institution, i.e. the University Medical Centre Greifswald (Germany) have previously been applied for, and CME credits have been given accordingly (for each lecture).
 The attendees’ individual certificate states both the lectures attended and the overall CME credit points that apply individually (certificates are issued only if the requirements for a certificate are met with regard to attendance and final online exam).